-Prior to the one year remembrance of the Boulder Supermarket Tragedy, CHF made a distribution of funds, recognizing the mental and emotional impact the one-year mark has on the families and survivors.
-The Board has retained a smaller portion of all donated funds to address mid and long-term needs as they arise.
-These plans were developed in the months since the Boulder Supermarket Tragedy and reflect lessons learned from multiple past incidents.
+Prior to the two-year remembrance of the Boulder Supermarket Tragedy, CHF made a distribution of funds, recognizing the mental and emotional impact the two-year mark has on the families and survivors.
+The CHF Board of Trustees has retained a smaller portion of all donated funds to address intermediate and long-term needs as they arise.
+These plans were developed in the months since the Boulder Supermarket Tragedy and reflect lessons learned from past activations.

 CHF was established to offer support and funding during a criminal case and beyond.
-Experience shows that birthdays and holidays, as well as three and six-year observances, are known to be triggering events for families of the deceased and survivors of mass violence.
-The organization will continue to coordinate with the Boulder community to monitor needs and respond in accordance with its mission until all funds have been appropriately disbursed.
+Experience shows that birthdays and holidays, as well as three- and six-year observances, are known to be triggering events for families of the deceased and survivors of mass violence.
+The CHF will continue to coordinate with the Boulder community to monitor needs and respond in accordance with its mission until all funds have been appropriately disbursed.